replit/kaboom/doc/13-multiboom.md

     })
 ```

-Next, we'll load our sprite onto each context
+Now let's load our sprite onto each context:

 ```
     k.loadBean()
 ```

-Let's create a "spin()" function to animate the sprite so it keeps spinning while our program is running.
+Create a `spin()` function to animate the sprite so it keeps spinning while our program is running:

 ```
     function spin() {